 Course load: 3-5 courses; up to 15 credits.

-Course Description and Catalog: Click here to see the tentative schedule of courses for the Spring 2018 term.
+Course Description and Catalog: To view the tenative schedule of courses for Fall 2018, please click on the following link link: Tentative HAUniv UG Schedule Fall 2018 .
 Please note that this list is not yet finalized and is subject to change.
 For more information on these courses, please consult the most current HAUniv catalog, found here.

 Highly Suggested Course: